roBertus31/USVizualizations/README.md

 ### For local PC:

-To install this package, use the `remotes` package, and the following
+To install this application as a local R-package, use the `remotes` R-package, and the following command into an R-console:
-command:

 ``` r
 remotes::install_github("roBertus31/USVizualizations")